Meet the stylist behind this vibrant & original look

 What are your top tips for styling a window?
 If you have a small space, consider just having a Roman blind.
 Short curtains only ever work in cute country cottages.
 If you have the radiator under the window, consider a Roman blind combined with floor length curtains that are just for show in winter.

 As a lover of colour, are there any colours you would never use in a design scheme?
 Black and white.
-In their purist form they are too hard and harsh to live with comfortably.
+In their purest form, they are too hard and harsh to live with comfortably.

 What one tip would you give to anyone designing a look for their new home?
 Invest in the basics like quality big furniture items, flooring and lighting.
 Then scrimp on the accessories by shopping at discounts stores and car boot sales.
 You can easily collect nicer pieces as you move along.